Rishthegreat/Notes/School/Theodore Roosevelt.md

 - Wins the election of 1904
 - Makes a mistake when he says that he is not going to run after 1908
 	- He really liked being president
+	- He does not run, so he hand picks his successor -
+		- He did not want to be president, so his wife had to convince him